Inishowen Football League

 The Inishowen Football League (IOFL) is an amateur league for football clubs in the Inishowen peninsula of County Donegal, Ireland.
 There are three divisions, with a promotion-and-relegation system in operation.
 This three-division setup, introduced in 2016, replaced a structure that had been in place for twenty years.

+Its top division, the Premier Division, sits on the twelfth level of the Republic of Ireland football league system.

 The season runs from late August to May.
 The league is featured in much of Inishowen's media, such as the Inish Times and the Inishowen Independent.

-The current champions are Greencastle, who won the 2021-22 Premier Division season.
+The current champions are Buncrana Hearts who won the 2024–25 Premier Division season.

 History

 The Inishowen Football League was formed in 1988 with people representing their towns to play in small tournaments and the main league itself.

+The Ulster Senior League was dissolved in 2023, with some of the member clubs returning to junior football in the Inishowen league.

 Clubs

 League format

-The league is split up into three divisions: the Jackie Crossan Premier Division, the Strand Hotel First Division and the Inishowen Engineering Second Division.
+The league is split up into three divisions: the Jackie Crossan Premier Division, the HML Plant Hire First Division and the Inishowen Engineering Second Division.
 The divisions function with a promotion-and-relegation system.